w3f/Grants-Program/README_2.md

 The Small Grants Program  aims to be:
 - Fully transparent
 - Simple
-- Effective at allocating resources across projects which in view of the Grants Committee are beneficial to advancement of the Polkadot Ecosystem
+- Effective at allocating resources across projects which are beneficial to advancement of the Polkadot Ecosystem

-The Web3 Foundation Small Grants Program focuses on technology grants up to $30k, which are tract completely transparent on GitHub.
-Look at [Web3 Foundation Grants](https://github.com/w3f/Web3-collaboration/blob/master/grants/grants.md) for larger grants and partly private submissions.
+The Web3 Foundation Small Grants Program focuses on technology grants up to $30k, which are tracked transparently on GitHub.
+Have a look at [Web3 Foundation Grants](https://github.com/w3f/Web3-collaboration/blob/master/grants/grants.md) for larger grants and partly private submissions.

 You can find our areas of interest [here](https://github.com/w3f/Web3-collaboration/blob/master/grants/grants.md#areas-of-interest-for-technical-grants), as well as a list of previously accepted projects [here](https://github.com/w3f/Web3-collaboration/blob/master/grants/accepted_grant_applications.md).